jpking19/animal-shelter-database/README.md

-Assignment 3 - Full Stack: Basic Database-enabled Web Application using HTML/CSS/JS and Node.js
+Full Stack: Basic Database-enabled Web Application using HTML/CSS/JS and Node.js
 ===

 ## Jason King | Animal Shelter Database
-My project 3 is a fullstack application that allows an animal shelter employee to interface with a database of pet records.
+My project is a fullstack application that allows an animal shelter employee to interface with a database of pet records.
 The user can store information about pets, update that information, and eventually delete the record containing the pet's information when it is longer at the shelter.
 I chose to use Postgres as my database, and fully integrated it with heroku so that the pg add-on is deployed.

 Animal Shelter Database: https://a3-jpking19.herokuapp.com/